isomerpages/pa-mgwanted/_course-directory/1-lifestyle-and-leisure.md

 <div class="courseAccordion">
 	<div class="cdDesc">
 		<p><img src="/images/course-directory/cd-banner-lifestyleleisure.png" alt="Merdeka Generation programmes - Lifestyle & Leisure"></p>
-		<p>Taking on a new hobby isn't just for fun.
+		<p>Taking on a new hobby isn’t just for fun.
 Hobbies open up new experiences, which allow you to discover your talents and make new friends.</p>
-		<p>Keen to find out if you'd make a great dim sum chef?
-Or are you artistically gifted in brush calligraphy?
-Browse and participate in our array of Lifestyle & Leisure courses and programmes!</p>
+		<p>Keen to find out if you missed your calling as a ballet dancer?
+Or do you have a green thumb for growing microgreens?
+Browse and participate in our array of Lifestyle & Leisure courses!</p>
 		<p>Class schedule may be subjected to changes.
-Contact CC for updates and exact class venue.</p>
+Contact CC for updates.</p>
     </div>
 	<div class="row">
 		<div class="col">